-Lawyer Trust Account Guide: Ensure Compliance and Confidence
+Trust Accounting: Ensure Compliance and Confidence for your Law Firm

 By Adrian Aguilera

 It starts with properly opening and managing trust funds for each client and ensuring that money is only taken out when earned.
-In this article, we’ll provide a general overview of trust accounting, along with best practices your firm should adopt.
+In this article, we’ll provide an overview and answers to the following:

 What is a Trust Account?